saul/demofile/README.md

 ## Release History

+### 0.2.7 (23/08/16)

+- :sparkles: Added entities `datatablesready` event which is fired when data tables have been parsed.

 ### 0.2.6 (23/08/16)

 - :sparkles: Added entity `postcreate` event which is fired after an entity has been created and all of its properties parsed.